 In the U.S. and Europe, discos with sound systems and flashing lights quickly became popular for entertainment between the 1960s and 1970s.
 Following this period, dancing in discos was predominantly a freestyle dance such as the ‘rock’ style exhibited by pop stars of the day like the Jackson 5.
-Dress code of the era as bellbottom pants and elevator shoes was also the popular trend at this time.
+Dress code of the era like bellbottom pants and elevator shoes were also the popular trend at this time.

 In 1975, this new field of entertainment inspired nightclubs, hotels and television programs to hire young and innovative professionals to perform.
 With these new dance jobs opening up, the young dancers sought out new ways to excite the club audiences.